-This module has 8 on board relays and associated drivers capable of controlling a large number of devices including lamps, motors, locks etc… (Please see recommendations for using this product with inductive loads elsewhere in his document).
-This module also includes General Purpose I/Os, and analog inputs (multiplexed with GPIOs) that can be accessed over Bluetooth interface for extended functionality.
-The module communicates with host PC over Bluetooth link.
+This module has 8 onboard relays and associated drivers capable of controlling a large number of devices including lamps, motors, locks, etc… (Please see recommendations for using this product with inductive loads elsewhere in his document).
+This module also includes General Purpose I/Os, and analog inputs (multiplexed with GPIOs) that can be accessed over the Bluetooth interface for extended functionality.
+The module communicates with the host PC over the Bluetooth link.
 A USB Bluetooth Dongle or Bluetooth integrated PC/Laptop would be sufficient to communicate with this device.
-A USB connector is available on board for firmware upgrade.
+A USB connector is available onboard for firmware upgrade.

 How to use the module